Short course Cash and Voucher Assistance in Humanitarian Crises: What Works?

 Non-professional audience should possess, as a pre-requisite, a good command of the project cycle management and of the way the humanitarian arena function (who are the different stakeholders, what is the typical architecture of a humanitarian response, etc.).

-The course will adopt a thematic approach, with each of the five day tackling a specific theme:
+The course will adopt a thematic approach, with each module tackling a specific theme:

-- Day 1: Concepts, terminology, global policy dialogues on CVA and CVA Feasibility
+- Concepts, Terminology, Global Policy Dialogues on CVA and CVA Feasibility

-- Day 2: Sectoral & multi sectoral evidence, Monitoring & Evaluation
+- Sectoral & Multi-sectoral Evidence, Monitoring & Evaluation

-- Day 4: Risk Management, Data protection and compliance vis a vis Anti Money Laundering and CT regulations
+- Risk Management, Data protection and Compliance vis a vis Anti Money Laundering and CT regulations

-- Day 5: Operational models to deliver CVA, Value for Money and Cash coordination
+- Operational Models to Deliver CVA, Value for Money and Cash Coordination

 Prof. Karl BLANCHET, Geneva Centre of Humanitarian Studies, a joint Centre of the University of Geneva and the Graduate Institute of International and Development Studies (IHEID), Geneva